Connections with Asia

 Creating cultural exchanges

 The Chinese New Year Festival's twilight parade is the highlight of the festival in Sydney that continues to grow with increasing interest from local community groups each year.
-Overall there were 2,692 performers among 103 groups in 2013 – an increase of 30 groups from the previous year.

 The City provides cultural opportunities for local artists to take part in the festival including lion dancing, eye-dotting ceremonies, Blessing of the Water, taking part in the twilight parade and the Chinese New Year markets.